 Please administer medication at home whenever possible.
-No medication (including acetaminophen) will be given to a student without parents’ permission.
-If a prescription medication is required to be dispensed at school, please contact our office for a Medication Form.
+No medication (including acetaminophen) will be given to a student.
 When medication must be administered by school personnel, it will be kept at the office.
 Permission for a student to self-administer any medication should be brought to the attention of the teacher.

 Life Threatening Allergies